 When is it a good time for website redesign

-So, 2019 didn’t exactly go well as you had hoped.
-You just couldn't manage to drive your projected sales nor even get the kind of traffic to your website that you had in mind.
-Well newsflash - you’re not the only one who had such disappointing results.
+So, 2020 didn’t exactly go well as you had hoped.
+You just couldn't manage to drive your projected sales nor get the kind of traffic to your website that you had in mind.
+Well newsflash - you’re not the only one with disappointing results.

 And while you may feel too disheartened to continue, this is actually that moment when you should really introspect, head back to the storyboard and rethink your whole strategy, not rue over the dismal performance of your business.
 Because as they say, change is always good, and incidentally it’s just time for some positive change in your branding.

 There are a lot of factors that determine how your website will perform, primary among them being your website design.
-Now you might ask, “how does my website design matter that much when my products and services are what define my brand?”
+Now you might ask, “how does my website design matter really when my products and services are what define my brand?”

 And this is where you will learn your first lesson.
 Your website is like the virtual window display of your business.
 If that window display is not appealing enough, not many are going to step in.
 And YOU WILL want people to step in if you want to drive sales.
 Here’s a look at the best web designs that trended in 2020.